Did AI get more negative recently?

-Arguably the paper most similar to ours is that of \citet{MeasuringTheEvolution}.
+Arguably the paper most similar to ours is \citet{MeasuringTheEvolution}.
 They study the entire content of a scientific publication in order to predict its future impact, based on how citations are framed.
-They differentiate between different \emph{functions} of citations: \textsc{Background} (the other work provides relevant information), \textsc{Uses} (usage of data, methods, etc.\ from the other work), and \textsc{Comparison or Contrast} (express similarities/differences to the other work).
-Using human annotation and trained classifiers on top of them, they annotate 21k papers from the ACL~Anthology\footnote{\url{https://aclanthology.org/}} and analyze the evolution of the functions over (a) the course of a paper, (b) different venues, and (c) time.
-For (c), papers citing many other technologies with \textsc{Uses} citations tend to have large future impact.
-They further show that the field of NLP has shown a significant increase in consensus when authors started to use less \textsc{Comparison or Contrast} citations and simply acknowledged previous work as \textsc{Background}.
-The amount of \textsc{Uses} citations also increased when researchers began to agree on the same methods and technologies.
-The authors argue that these trends imply that NLP has become a rapid discovery science \citep{Collins1994}, i.e., a particular shift a scientific field can undergo when it reaches a high level of consensus on its research topics, methods, and technologies, and then starts to continually improve on each other's methods.
-A number of recent papers also leverages or studies citation context, including \citet{cohan-etal-2019-structural,jebari2021use,wright-augenstein-2021-citeworth,lauscher2021multicite}.
-Our approach differs from \citet{MeasuringTheEvolution} in several ways: for example, we do not analyze individual citations, but directly evaluate the stance of a complete paper (as measured by its framing in the paper's abstract); most importantly, we are particularly interested in \emph{negative} stances, which as relation is absent in the classification scheme of \citet{MeasuringTheEvolution}.
+They distinguish different \emph{functions} of citations: \textsc{Background} (the other work provides relevant information), \textsc{Uses} (usage of data, methods, etc.\ from the other work), and \textsc{Comparison or Contrast} (express similarities/differences to the other work).
+They analyse the evolution of the functions over (i) the course of a paper, (ii) different venues, and (iii) time.
+They show that NLP has seen considerable increase in consensus when authors started to use fewer \textsc{Comparison or Contrast} citations and simply acknowledged previous work as \textsc{Background}.
+The authors argue that these trends imply that NLP has become a \emph{rapid discovery science} \citep{Collins1994}, i.e. a particular shift a scientific field can undergo when it reaches a high level of consensus on its research topics, methods and technologies, and then starts to continually improve on each other's methods.
+Our approach differs from \citet{MeasuringTheEvolution} in several ways: e.g. we do not analyse individual citations, but directly evaluate the stance of a complete paper (as measured by its framing in the paper's abstract); most importantly, we are particularly interested in \emph{negative} stances, which as relation is absent in the scheme of \citet{MeasuringTheEvolution}.